postgrespro/postgres_cluster/README.md

 * Commit latency.
-Current implementation of logical replication sends data to subscriber nodes only after local commit, so in case of heavy-write transaction user will wait for transaction processing two times: on local node and al other nodes (simultaneosly).
+Current implementation of logical replication sends data to subscriber nodes only after local commit, so in case of heavy-write transaction user will wait for transaction processing two times: on local node and on all other nodes (simultaneosly).
 We have plans to address this issue in future.

 * DDL replication.